luchiansienna/CreditAgricoleFE/README.md

 The app displays a list of prices on the front-end every second being updated with new prices.

-I have used useState hook to manage the state.

 There are 2 endpoints in place for this app to call:

 * **/api/productlist** : API endpoint that returns the list of the products without prices, just ID and name.